HassanSajjad-302/HMake/README.md

 ### 3. Round Logic

 - **Round 2**:
-    - `setSelectiveBuild` is called to set the `selectiveBuild` flag based on directory rules.
+    - `setSelectiveBuild` is called to set the `selectiveBuild` flag based on dir rules.
 - **Round 0**:
     - The `selectiveBuild` flag is used to decide if a target is built.